-8 Restaurant and Catering Operations Report, 3rd Edition, 2003 was a significant workload in administration of apprenticeship.
+The administrative arrangements around apprenticeship and traineeship has attracted some attention in the debate over regulatory burden.
+In a recent report for the National Skills Shortages Strategy7 participants in focus groups reported that whilst Registered Training Organisations (RTOs) were doing much of the paperwork on their behalf, there was a significant workload in administration of apprenticeship.
 In some locations participants believe it is a major drawback to recruitment and believed the New Apprenticeships Centres (NACs) were not assisting as much as they could.
 This is of particular concern for small business owners who lack the resources for managing trainees and apprentices as well as their other employees.